 If you would like to be a part of the 2021 Crozet Firemen’s parade, please submit your entry to be in the parade to ensure you are included in the lineup.
 Lineup will be based on a first come basis.
 Horses/livestock will be placed near or at the end of the parade.
 Lineup will begin at 4:00 P.M. at Crozet Elementary School and the parade ends at Claudius Crozet Park.

 The celebration begins at Claudius Crozet Park after the parade.
 Bring a lawn chair if you want to be comfortable as you listen to the local band, Jacabone.
-Traditional American Fourth of July fare will be available, hot dogs, hamburgers, chicken, kettle korn, funnel cake, BBQ, and sno-cones, as well as vegetarian and vegan choices, tacos, and other favorites!
+Traditional American Fourth of July fare will be available, including hot dogs, hamburgers, chicken, kettle korn, funnel cake, BBQ, and sno-cones, as well as vegetarian and vegan choices, tacos, and other favorites!
 Local beer and Bold Rock Cider will also be available for a separate cost.
 Event culminates at 9:30 PM with a stupendous fireworks show.
 (We have it at 9:30 PM so it’s late enough to be dark, but not too late to for the youngsters to view the show.)

 There are no pets allowed in the event